siddh34/MCQs/DSML.md

 Answer: option 2

-*Explanation:Many analysts and data scientists use data visualization, or the graphical depiction of data, to assist individuals visually explores and finds patterns and outliers in the data in order to get insights.Data visualization features are included in a good data analytics system, making data exploration easier and faster.*
+*Explanation: Many analysts and data scientists use data visualization, or the graphical depiction of data, to assist individuals visually explores and finds patterns and outliers in the data in order to get insights.Data visualization features are included in a good data analytics system, making data exploration easier and faster.*

 > Q41.
 Data Modeling is the process of analyzing the data objects -